 An experience at Ivy Bakery is a journey back home, when things were less complicated, less processed, and just tasted real and good.
-We can accomodate all types of diets, including Gluten-Free, Dairy-Free, Soy-Free, Egg-Free, Vegan.
+We can accomodate all types of lifestyles, including Gluten-Free, Dairy-Free, Soy-Free, Egg-Free, Vegan, and Paleo.
 Let us know what you do and do not want in your baked goods and we will try our best to meet those requests including using special ingredients, and or using ingredients supplied by you.

 Another wonderful thing at Ivy Bakery, you have direct contact with the baker, including her personal line for questions and ordering.
 We're always up for new creations and encourage new flavor suggestions as well as researching childhood or cultural sweets to bring back to life.

 2001 - Spring of 2001, Ivy founder Daniellan Louie was a senior in High School with an exit project that entailed creating a restaurant.
 Everything from the structure, budget, menu, and executing it with a final presentation of cooked entrees and dessert.
 The food was great but the sweets were the real hit, so much that her friends wanted a constant supply of them.
 At this time, Daniellan was more of a cook than a baker, and through dozens of batches, some okay and many not so great, she perfected a few items that would soon become her specialty and the birth of Ivy Bakery.
 Humoring herself and her empty wallet she put together a basic website with 2 items to sell.
 Not expecting too much she passed the site around to family, friends, and co-workers.
 1 order became 2, then 5, then 10, and soon she found herself adding more items to the menu, growing it from 2 to 20 to 100 to the current 600+.